Shnatsel/wondermagick/README.md

 ## Related work

-Other memory-safe image processing tools include:

-- [WUFFS](https://github.com/google/wuffs/): memory-safe image decoders that compile to C. No CLI interface or encoding support.
-If you cannot adopt Rust, at least use these.
+### Tools

 - [oxipng]: Memory-safe PNG optimizer.
 Like `pngcrush`, but much faster thanks to multi-threading.
 - [gifski](https://crates.io/crates/gifski): create efficient GIF animations with thousands of colors per frame
 - [cavif-rs](https://github.com/kornelski/cavif-rs): converts images to AVIF.
 Can read PNG and JPEG.

+### Libraries

+- [image-rs](https://github.com/image-rs/image/): does all the heavy lifting for `wondermagick`.
+- [WUFFS](https://github.com/google/wuffs/): memory-safe image decoders that compile to C. No CLI interface or encoding support.
+If you cannot adopt Rust, at least use these.